 It’s no wonder that we grieve for our pets.
+It doesn’t matter if they are a dog, cat, bird, rabbit, or something more exotic.
 They are such a big part of our lives.
 They are with us every day.
 We care for them, we help them when they are sick, we make DIY toys for them, we exercise with them, and, of course, we snuggle with them.

 This grieving process can be made so much harder if we have children.
 They won’t always fully understand what is happening.
 Or they will not know how to handle their emotions.